ioenotes/ioenotes/content/english/syllabus/civil/year1-part1/engineering-chemistry-sh-103.md

   - 1.1.2 EMF of galvanic cell, Nernst equation
   - 1.1.3 Polarization and Overpotential
   - 1.1.4 Butler-Volmer equation and Tafel plots
-1.2 Electrode Processes and Mechanisms (qualitative only)
+1.2 Electrode processes and mechanisms
   - 1.2.1 Charge transfer processes at electrodes
   - 1.2.2 Mass transfer and diffusion in electrochemical systems
 1.3 Industrial and applied electrochemistry
-  - 1.3.1 Batteries (Lead acid and lithium ion)
+  - 1.3.1 Batteries: Lead acid and lithium ion
-  - 1.3.2 Solar-photovoltaic cell (with typical examples)
+  - 1.3.2 Solar-photovoltaic cell, fuel cell
+  - 1.3.3 Corrosion
-1.4 Buffer, Buffer range, Buffer capacity and Buffer solution (Henderson-Hasselbalch equation) and its applications
+1.4 Buffer, buffer range, buffer capacity and buffer solution and its applications

 ---

 ## 2. Catalyst and Catalysis (4 hours)

-2.1 Catalyst: Definition and Types (homogeneous and heterogenous)
+2.1 Definition and types
-2.2 Catalyst: Design and Optimization
+2.2 Design and criteria
   - 2.2.1 Structure-activity relationships
   - 2.2.2 Selection criteria of catalyst
 2.3 Photocatalysis and electrocatalysis